marcelog/PAGI/doc/intro.md

 Testing IVR applications
 ========================

 A mocked PAGI client is included to easily test your IVR applications.
-See an [example](https://github.com/marcelog/PAGI/tree/master/doc/examples/mock) of how to use it.

 Nodes
 =====

 For a tutorial about nodes, see [this article](http://marcelog.github.com/articles/pagi_node_call_flow_easy_telephony_application_for_asterisk_php.html).

-Simple Call Flow Nodes are available (see an [example](https://github.com/marcelog/PAGI/tree/master/doc/examples/node/app.php)).
+Simple Call Flow Nodes are available.
 Using nodes will let you simplify how you build and test your IVR applications.
 Nodes are an abstraction layer above the PAGI client, and support:

 - Prompts mixing sound files, playing numbers/digits/datetime's.
 - Cancel and End Of Input digits.